boltops-tools/pipedream/lib/pipedream/help/deploy.md

     pipe deploy my-pipeline --branch my-branch

-Note: When you specify a branch the codepipeline tool actually first updates the pipeline before starting the pipeline execution.
+Note: When you specify a branch pipedream actually first updates the pipeline before starting the pipeline execution.
 This is done because CodePipeline does not natively support specifying the branch.
 It is discussed more here: [Using Different Branches]({% link _docs/examples/different-branches.md %}).